Images shot with Super-Takumar 55mm f1.8

 An older gentleman, walking among the runners, obliged.

 My lap of Ko Samui was almost over.
-Happy with the shots I’d got, all that was left was to ride back along the north coast to Maenam.
+Happy with the shots I’d got with the vintage Super-Takumar 55mm f1.8, all that was left was to ride back along the north coast to Maenam.

 The final stretch was to be easy.
 Nothing to stop and shoot.
 I’m done for the day.
 Not even going to get a typical beach sunset picture.
 Not even to finish off this post with.